Ecuador national football team: History

 Following the appointment of Hernán Darío Gómez for their 2002 World Cup qualifying campaign, Ecuador recorded a historic 1–0 win against Brazil.
 A 5–1 win over Bolivia saw la Tricolor only needing a point to qualify for the World Cup.
 They faced Uruguay, and, after managing to cling onto a 1–1 draw, obtained their spot in the World Cup in East Asia.

 Ecuador started the 2002 World Cup with a 2–0 loss to Italy.
 Agustín Delgado scored his country's first World Cup goal; he opened the scoring in a 2–1 loss to Mexico.
 Despite defeating Croatia, who had achieved third place in the previous tournament, and eliminating the Croats in process, Ecuador placed fourth in Group G and 24th overall.

 A disappointing showing at the 2004 Copa América led to the resignation of Gómez, who was replaced by Luis Fernando Suárez.
 He led them successfully through the latter stages of the qualification process for the 2006 FIFA World Cup, finishing third to make the finals.
 In Germany, they were drawn into Group A with the hosts, Poland, and Costa Rica.
 Wins over Poland and Costa Rica earned Ecuador qualification to the knockout stages for the first time.

 After a dull 2014 FIFA World Cup, and an unpleasant streak of failing to advance past the group stages of the Copa América, Gustavo Quinteros was hired to help rebuild the national team.
 Quinteros helped Ecuador reach the quarter-finals of the Copa América Centenario and started the 2018 World Cup qualifiers strong.
 They were setback after a loss to Uruguay and finished eighth in the standings.

 Gómez was reinstalled to lead Ecuador at the 2019 Copa América.
 His second stint was short, as he was soon fired after a disastrous tournament, having only earned a point.

-For the qualifying for the 2026 FIFA World Cup, as punishment for fielding a player who had a passport with falsified information for Byron Castillo in the previous World Cup qualification cycle.
-Ecuador were deducted three points and fined CHF 100,000.
+For the qualifying for the 2026 FIFA World Cup, as punishment for fielding the player Byron Castillo who had a passport with falsified information in the previous World Cup qualification cycle, Ecuador was deducted three points and fined CHF 100,000.